dpgaspar/Flask-AppBuilder/examples/README.rst

 :employees: Shows how to setup many to many relationships and a simple custom security class (creates an action to delete multiple users)

+:employees_with_masked_fields: Same as Employees, but with enhancements to support "masked" fields automatically localized

 :extendedsecurity: Simple contacts application where contacts are filtered by the user's company who has created them.
 The user only "sees" his/her companies contacts.
 It also extends the User Model adding a company relationship and employee number.

 :factoryapp: Simple example to show how to use a factory setup